bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

                maintain a min variable equal to current argument index.
                Check for its leftChild .
-               If left child exists and leftChild is smaller than the currentValue index value make min as leftchild index.
+               If left child exists and leftChild is smaller than the currentValue index value make min as left child index.

                If right child exists and rightChild is smaller than the current min index value make mun as rightChild index.

                If (min !== index){
-                swap the currentIndex value with minIndex value recursively call for minheapify on min index.
+                swap the currentIndex value with minIndex value recursively call for min heapfiy on min index.
                }

 **4. Delete a index value from a min Heap:**
-            **Initution:** From a min heap remove a given index value.
+            **Intuition:** From a min heap remove a given index value.
                   Ex:
                                     5
                            10               11